5g-media/FaaS-VIM-Exercises/exercise5/README.md

 ## Exercise Description

-In this exercise are going to create two VNFs: ping and pong that communicates with each other.
+In this exercise are going to create two VNFs: ping and pong that communicate with each other.

 ## Pre-onboard your openwhisk action